fmoliveira/web3-stuff/packages/rarity-tools/README.md

 Moreover, you can download an example by running the command `yarn pull:example`.
 Check the downloaded file at `data/loot.json`.

 > Why this format?
-Just because it's what the [most popular Loot script](https://github.com/Anish-Agnihotri/dhof-loot) uses.
-Since the Loot contract has lots of derivates, this tool will probably help more people by following that same format.
+Because it's what the [most popular Loot script](https://github.com/Anish-Agnihotri/dhof-loot) uses.
+Since the Loot contract has lots of derivatives, this tool will probably help more people by following that same format.

 ### Executing the tool